Vitamin D

 Chronic Kidney Disease

 Vitamin D deficiency is very common among people with chronic kidney disease.
-The kidney and liver convert Vitamin D into its active form, calcitrioliver.
-Calcitriol is required for the intestines to absorb calcium and phosphorus.
+Vitamin D is converted into its active form calcitriol by kidney and liver.
+Calcitriol is required for the intestines to absorb the calcium and phosphorus.
 Calcium and phosphorus, in turn, are crucial for building healthy bones.

-People with chronic kidney disease cannot convert the inactive form of vitamin D (D2 and D3) to its active form (Calcitriol) and hence suffer from weak bones, muscle spasms, stress fractures, rickets, osteomalacia, etc.
+People with chronic kidney disease are unable to convert the inactive form of vitamin D (D2 and D3) to its active form (Calcitriol) and hence suffer from weak bones, muscle spasms, stress fractures, rickets, osteomalacia etc.

 Parathyroid Disease and Vitamin D

 Parathyroid is a hormone secreted by the parathyroid glands (located in the neck area near the thyroid glands).
-During kidney failure, parathyroid glands may get the wrong signal of insufficient calcium in the bloodstream.
-Hence, parathyroid glands generate more Parathyroid hormone (PTH) to compensate for the calcium level in the bloodstream.
-PTH instructs our body to pull the calcium from the bones and put them into the bloodstream.
-PTH level sometimes may go out of range while trying to compensate for the calcium level and hence cause secondary hyperparathyroidism.
-People with secondary hyperparathyroidism may suffer from bone pain, making the bones weak and easily fracturing.
+During the kidney failure, parathyroid glands may get a wrong signal that there is not enough calcium in the bloodstream.
+Hence, to compensate the calcium level in bloodstream parathyroid glands generate more Parathyroid hormone (PTH).
+PTH instruct our body to pull out the calcium from the bones and put them into bloodstream.
+PTH level sometimes may go out of range while trying to compensate the calcium level and hence cause secondary hyperparathyroidism.
+People with secondary hyperparathyroidism may suffer from bone pain and it also makes the bones weak that fracture easily.

-The excess calcium level in the blood may result in reduced blood flow, calcification in the heart (resulting in heart attack), difficulty breathing due to calcification in the lungs, etc.
+Excess level of calcium in blood may result in reduction in blood flow, calcification in heart (resulting in heart attack), difficulty in breathing due to calcification in lungs, etc.

-Vitamin D receptors found in healthy kidney efficiently turns vitamin D into its active form.
-The active form of vitamin D controls the absorption of calcium and phosphorus (from food), thus maintaining the balance of these minerals in your body.
+Vitamin D receptors found in healthy kidney, efficiently turns vitamin D into it active form.
+The active form of vitamin D controls the absorption of calcium and phosphorus (from food) and thus maintain the balance of these minerals in your body.
 It also helps in maintaining the PTH level in your body.
-In case of kidney failure, vitamin D is not converted into its active form, which affects the balance of calcium and phosphorus.
-PTH tries to overcompensate and get out of range.
-That’s why the PTH level is checked every three months for a person with kidney problems.
+In case of kidney failure, vitamin D is not converted into its active form which affects the balance of calcium and phosphorus.
+PTH tries to overcompensate and out of range.
+That’s the reason PTH level is checked every three months for the person having kidney problems.

 Bone diseases caused by Vitamin D deficiency

-As we already know, vitamin D is essential for bone health; hence, low vitamin D can surely harm bones.
+As we already know vitamin D is essential for bone health and hence low level of vitamin D can surely have adverse effect on bones.
 Below are the main bone diseases caused due to vitamin D deficiency:

 1. Rickets